Create a GitHub Repo and Back up your Project

 The next page will give you a few options as to how you would like to get your files up on your shiny new GitHub repository.
 First, make sure "ssh" is selected under "Quick setup".
 Then, given that we have already set everything up in the terminal, we will choose the second option to “push an existing repository from the command line.”

-Refresh your page, and… snapadoodle!
+Refresh your GitHub page, and… snapadoodle!
 Your files are all there!!

 You now have a backup of your project!
 And you can share this link with whomever you like (as long as your repository is set to Public) and even collaborate with other developers if you want to.